Medication Summary

 Class Summary

-These agents are competitive inhibitors of angiotensin-converting enzyme (ACE).
-They reduce angiotensin II levels, thus decreasing aldosterone secretion.
-ACE inhibitors are of particular benefit in patients with large anterior infarctions, especially with compromised left ventricular function (eg, from STEMI) but without hypotension.
+Angiotensin-converting enzyme (ACE) inhibitors reduce angiotensin II levels, thus decreasing aldosterone secretion.
+They are of particular benefit in patients with large anterior infarctions, especially those with compromised left ventricular function (eg, from STEMI) but without hypotension.
 The benefit in patients with unstable angina is less clear.
 Currently, ACE inhibitors are recommended in patients with left ventricular dysfunction or congestive heart failure, diabetes, and hypertension.

 Captopril (Capoten)